-During the Annual General Meeting held on 25 May 2022, Ernst & Young Accountants LLP, Rotterdam was appointed as independent auditors for the fiscal year 2022.
+During the annual General Meeting of VIF on 01 June 2023 Ernst & Young Accountants LLP, Rotterdam was elected as independent auditor for the financial year 2023.
 The independent auditors audited the annual financial statements of VIF and issued an unqualified audit opinion.
+Following a thorough examination and discussion of the proposed financial statements based on the audit report, the Supervisory Board authorized the issuance of the 2023 Financial Statements by the management board on 12 March 2024.

-Original was signed by Björn Bätge, Chairman of the Supervisory Board
+Björn Bätge Chairman of the Supervisory Board